 First, make sure your customers see and understand what they’re buying and what’s the quality.
 This includes:

 Second, ship what you market – there’s barely anything more frustrating than receiving a product of worse quality than you paid for.
-We’ve all seen and laughed at the comic photos of frustrated customers who bought their wedding dresses from one of the huge retailers worldwide and got such bad quality that it’s not even funny.
+We’ve all seen and laughed at the comic photos of clothes that look nothing like the picture on the site.

 Third, follow up on customers who return purchases and work with their reasons.